rsalmei/alive-progress/README.md

 ## 📌 NEW in 2.2 series!

 Some major new features, often requested, have finally landed!
-- bar title can be dynamically set, changed or even removed after displayed
+- bar title can be dynamically set, changed, or even removed after being displayed
 - new custom fps system, which enables very slow refresh rates (to let it run on those k8s for long periods)
 - the final receipt can be totally hidden (great for special effects, like using the cool spinners standalone)
 - new support for `click.echo()` printing